kanyas03/CertiDApp/README.md

 npx hardhat run scripts/deploy.js --network localhost Update the contract address in your frontend after deployment.

-🧪 Testing
-You can write unit tests in the test/ folder using Hardhat + Mocha.

-bash
-Copy
-Edit
-npx hardhat test
 🔐 Security
 Certificates once issued are immutable and publicly verifiable.